Oman

 Recommendations

-- Oman should conclude and bring into force an Additional Protocol with the IAEA, and upgrade to a Modified Small Quantities Protocol.
+Oman should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).